gianluigitrontini/preview-images/README.md

-# This is just where Ihost my preview images for projects in this portfolio.
+# This is just where I'm hosting my preview images for projects in this portfolio.